Priority Bidding is here! Secure a lower Buyer's Premium through 9 May. Learn More.

 Of zip design, the gold zipper decorated with carved chrysoprase, coral cabochons, square- and brilliant-cut diamond motifs, alternating with pear-shaped diamonds, and similarly-shaped diamond and coral bead accents, supporting a tassel composed of coral and chrysoprase beads capped with carved chrysoprase and carré-cut diamonds, additional fitting to convert into a bracelet, necklace inner circumference approximately 450mm, bracelet length approximately 185mm, signed Van Cleef & Arpels, numbered, French assay marks for gold and maker's marks for Péry & Fils, two fitted cases and a pouch stamped Van Cleef & Arpels.

-Accompanied by a Van Cleef & Arpels certificate of authenticity and the original invoice.
+Accompanied by a Van Cleef & Arpels certificate of authenticity and the original invoice and an illustration of the necklace.

 Van Cleef & Arpels